Bruno vs Postman in 2026: Which API Client Should You Use?

 For Beginners: Postman Wins

-Practical approach: Learn fundamentals in Postman first.
-Switch to Bruno later if you want local-first, Git-friendly workflow.
+A practical path is to learn API testing fundamentals in Postman first, then switch to Bruno later if you want a local-first, Git-friendly workflow.

 For Teams: Depends on Team Type

-Bruno fits best: Team lives in GitHub/GitLab, reviews changes through PRs.
-Storing requests as files is a strength—API collection becomes normal part of repo.
+Bruno fits best when the team lives in GitHub or GitLab and reviews changes through PRs.
+Storing requests as files is a strength because the API collection becomes a normal part of the repo.

-Postman fits best: Cross-functional team includes non-developers needing access to collections and documentation.
-Shared workspaces, permissions, documentation portals built-in.
+Postman fits best when the team is cross-functional and includes non-developers who need access to collections and documentation.
+Shared workspaces, permissions, and documentation portals are built in.
+Simple rule: all-engineering teams lean Bruno, while mixed teams lean Postman.

 Bottom Line

-Pick based on your workflow, not feature lists.
+Pick based on your workflow, not the longest feature list.

 Choose Bruno if: